 For a man who had never heard a voice to understand the subtle nuance of sarcasm and antagonism, his tone dripped with it.
-Jewell drew back and crossed her arms over her abdomen in a defensive stance.
+Jewell drew back.

 "Excuse me?"
 He might not be able to hear the heightened pitch of her voice, but he sure as hell would see it in her face.
 "Do you want to run that by me again?"